 Pro tip: The best way to see the city safely is to have a local plan your trip—they’ll tell you exactly where to go and what to avoid.

-There are a few vaccines recommended by the CDC for travelers to Thailand, outside of the standard shots we all get as babies.
+There are a few vaccines recommended by the CDC for travelers to Thailand in addition to routine vaccinations.
 Here are the most important ones:

 Although malaria is present in parts of Thailand (mainly along the eastern border and in rural, forested areas) your chances of contracting it are super-duper low.
 Still, there is no harm in taking anti-malaria tablets while you’re there, especially if you’re visiting during the rainy season—June through October is when the climate is wettest and mosquitoes are most present.